-If you’ve spent any significant amount of time in Spanish tapas bars, you’ve probably experienced the joy of patatas bravas.
-This classic, cheap tapa is a simple combination of fried potatoes and salsa brava: a bright red, slightly spicy condiment that elevates it to the next level.
+If you've been to a Spanish tapas bar, you've probably experienced the joy of patatas bravas.
+This classic, cheap tapa is a simple combination of fried potatoes and bravas sauce (salsa brava): a bright red, slightly spicy condiment that elevates it to the next level.
+Here's how to make this sauce at home!

 Ingredients